Skip to content

 Note

-To enable HA, the --control-plane-availability-policy flag can be set to HighlyAvailable.
-This requires at least 3 worker nodes in the management cluster.
+When using hcp CLI, High Availability will be enabled by default.
 Pods will be scheduled across different nodes to ensure that the control plane is highly available.
 When the management cluster worker nodes are spread across different availability zones, the hosted control plane will be spread across different availability zones as well in PreferredDuringSchedulingIgnoredDuringExecution mode for PodAntiAffinity.
+If your management cluster doesn't have enough workers (less than 3), which is not recommended nor supported, you'll need to specify the --control-plane-availability-policy flag to SingleReplica.

 After a few moments we should see our hosted control plane pods up and running: